 CBT stands for Cognitive Behavioural Therapy.
 It is talking therapy that gained popularity in recent years and is commonly offered as a quick fix for acute problems such as anxiety and phobias.
 A cognitive behavioural therapist is likely to draw out diagrams of thinking patterns and give you homework.
 CBT can be very effective in the short term, however it rarely addresses the source of the issue, meaning it is not uncommon for clients to relapse relatively quickly.
 While not a cognitive behavioural therapist, sometimes apply practical theory if fitting, but always within an integrative framework.

 Most people think of Freud when they think of psychotherapy.
 However, the field has developed a lot since the times of Freud.
 During my training I studied Psychoanalysis, Object Relations, Attachment Theory, Humanistic, Existential, Body Psychotherapy and the Transpersonal.
 They were all initiated by pioneers of their time and subsequently integrated into modern psychotherapy.
 Along with discoveries in neuroscience, today psychotherapy is an advanced discipline which continues to expand.

-It is likely you will begin to feel better within a few sessions.
-However, in long-term therapy, there will be ups and downs as we work through sensitive material.
-Therefore it is important to maintain a safe and trusting relationship where you feel confident to express your fears and we work through them together.
+There is no precise time frame for therapy to work.
+However, I offer both short-term (6 to 10 weeks) and long-term (open ended) depending on therapy.
+You will likely begin to feel better within a few sessions.
+However, in long-term therapy, there will ups and downs, as we work through sensitive material.
+It is important to maintain safe and trusting relationship so you feel confident to express your fears and we can work on them together.